RedcXca/dual-blend/readme.md

 ## dual-blend

 Utilizes the classic "white print / black print" layer trick to merge a light-source image and a dark-source image into one RGBA asset.
+Essentially, it is able to display two completely different images on a white vs black background.

 <img width="1224" height="1030" alt="image" src="https://github.com/user-attachments/assets/357d5ea4-c925-41db-87f5-3cdab1146ad6" />

 ### Requirements